mstocco/mariostoc.co/content/traininglog/20220605-ironman2022-12weeksout.md

 Kinda gross.
 <!---->
 <div style="height:27px;"></div>
 I felt pretty good racing past the airport in the aero position after a couple hours of riding but fatigue in my lumbar started to build on _Lochside Drive_ heading for home.
-I sat up and pedalled easy for the  of the time.
-My tailwind on the ride north turned into a descent crosswind (westerly) for the most of the trip south.
+The tailwind on the ride north turned into a descent crosswind (westerly) for the most of the trip south.

 Good stimulus in the legs after this one.
 My pinkie toe went numb later in the ride and was sore after taking off my shoes.